 Countesthorpe Academy promotes to all the importance of democratic rights, the responsibilities that come with these rights and the need to show respect and tolerance of others.

-The College is committed to serving its community and accepts admissions from all those entitled to an education under British law, including students of all faiths and none.
-The College’s Equality and Diversity Policy guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+The academy is committed to serving its community and accepts admissions from all those entitled to an education under British law, including students of all faiths and none.
+The academy's Equality and Diversity Policy guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 It seeks to serve all with a broad and balanced curriculum and offers students many opportunities to learn about others’ views and how to be tolerant.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British values in the ‘Prevent Strategy’ – values of: